random image Contact us with your feedback and ideas

 What is EENA’s interest in the site?

 The East End is just one neighborhood with a stake in the Armory’s future.
 EENA residents have long discussed a need for a location that would allow a mix of retail, commercial and public purpose uses.
-Think Hyde Park, Vista Village or Bowen Crossing.
+Think Hyde Park, Vista Village or Bown Crossing.
 EENA members would likely be impacted the most by changes to the site; at the same time, we would be among the primary customers for any businesses or services located there.
 Depending on the site’s ultimate uses, other Boise neighborhoods could realize direct or indirect benefits.

 What are the role and agenda of the Advisory Committee?